 Ste Action p 1 Click on the icon in the Reusable Asset Service toolbar.
 2 If necessary, enter the Administration password that enables update access to the Registry.
-Click on the
+Click on the OK button.

-OK button.

 The 'New Storage' dialog displays.

-- In the 'Name' field, type a name that indicates the purpose or content of the Storage. - 4 In the 'Content' field, select: - 'Model Package' if the Storage should contain Asset Packages and/or Files - 'Learning Center Library' if the Storage should contain only Enterprise Architect Learning Center Library files this Storage can be populated only with Library files and not with Asset Packages - 'Reference Data Library' if the Storage should contain only Enterprise Architect Reference Data Library files this Storage can be populated only
+Name: Content: Model Package Draft Storage Access Password Complete Access: Confirm Password: Set this password to allow access to the Storage for registering, retrieving and deleting packages.
+Read-Only Access: Confirm Password: Set this password to restrict access to the Storage for retrieving packages only.
+Cancel Help In the 'Name' field, type a name that indicates the 3 purpose or content of the Storage.
+In the 'Content' field, select: 4 'Model Package' if the Storage should contain Asset Packages and/or Files 'Learning Center Library' if the Storage should contain only Enterprise Architect Learning Center Library files - this Storage can be populated only with Library files and not with Asset Packages 'Reference Data Library' if the Storage should contain only Enterprise Architect Reference Data Library files - this Storage can be populated only with Library files and not with Asset Packages

-- with Library files and not with Asset Packages - 'Source Code Library' if the Storage should contain only Source Code Library files this Storage can be populated only with Library files and not with Asset Packages - If you have selected 'Model Package' in the 'Content' field, then in the 'Status' field select: - 'Draft' if you intend to make significant changes to the content of the Storage, such as populating it with assets and/or files; you can also overwrite existing Packages or files in the Storage - 'Complete' if the Storage is ready for use; you cannot overwrite any Packages or files in the Storage, although you can delete Packages and files and add new ones
+- 'Source Code Library' if the Storage should contain only Source Code Library files this Storage can be populated only with Library files and not with Asset Packages - If you have selected 'Model Package' in the 'Content' field, then in the 'Status' field select: - 'Draft' if you intend to make significant changes to the content of the Storage, such as populating it with assets and/or files; you can also overwrite existing Packages or files in the Storage - 'Complete' if the Storage is ready for use; you cannot overwrite any Packages or files in the Storage, although you can delete Packages and files and add new ones